It's your space!

-The ‘Our Reflective History’ art installation will stay on Bailey Drive until permanent construction begins on the Bailey Drive Gateway at Walnut Creek Wetland Park.
+The art installation will remain on Bailey Drive until permanent construction begins on the Bailey Drive Gateway at Walnut Creek Wetland Park.
 At that point the art will be disassembled and rebuilt as part of the permanent site installation.

 For more information about the process so far and how Tiffany was inspired by Rochester Heights and Biltmore Hills oral histories:

 Listen to the Rochester Heights and Biltmore Hills oral histories (or read the transcripts)!

 See more images of Tiffany’s work and the process she’s developing to create beautiful glass portraits on the Bailey Drive Gateway site - click the arrow to move through the slideshow below!

 Questions?
 Thoughts?
 We'd love to hear from you!
 Contact us at firstname.lastname@example.org or 919.307.5942.

 The Bailey Drive Gateway project at Walnut Creek Wetland Park gives current and former residents of the historic Rochester Heights and Biltmore Hills neighborhoods a place to tell their story.

 Our project team has been honored to interview long-time neighborhood residents and record their oral histories during the spring and summer of 2020.
 Audio and video recordings are below.
 Between 2007 and 2018, the non-profit Partners for Environmental Justice also recorded oral histories of Rochester Heights neighbors, along with people who knew the land before the neighborhood was built in 1957.
 PEJ has generously shared those recordings and transcripts, also posted below.